jkoninger/capitalise-delimit/README.md

 conjunction with `ignore_words` if you simply want to add some extra words on top of the existing list.

 Please also note that when passing a custom list of words, this is saved and used for future capitalisations called on that instance.
-The custom list must therefore be kept attention of, and can be updated upon every call of `. capitalise()`.
+The custom list must therefore be kept attention of, and can be updated upon every call of `capitalise()`.
 To reset the custom list, simply pass in an empty list or set when you next call `.capitalise()`.
-The value provided for `ignore_words` is also remembered, so if you supply the value `True` when invoking `.capitalise() `, all following capitalisation using the same class instance will run with `ignore_words=True` until it is manually set back to `False`.
+The value provided for `ignore_words` is also remembered, so if you supply the value `True` when invoking `.capitalise()`, all following capitalisation using the same class instance will run with `ignore_words=True` until it is manually set back to `False`.

 ## Footnote